Foreign direct investment to State rebounds on Takeda deal for Shire

 The recovery came as global FDI was largely unchanged despite massive divestments in Hong Kong and a decline in flows to Britain ahead of Brexit.

-The United Nations, which compiled the figures, forecast a moderate rise in FDI levels across the world in 2020 on the back of easing trade tensions between the US and China.
+The UN, which compiled the figures, forecast a moderate rise in FDI levels across the world in 2020 on the back of easing trade tensions between the US and China.

 Its data shows global FDI totalled $1.39 trillion in 2019, down 1 per cent from a restated $1.41 trillion a year earlier.

-Large-scale repatriations of profits by US multinationals from the Republic following the introduction of US tax reform under president Donald Trump in late 2017, meant total foreign direct investment (FDI) fell by $121 billion the following year.
+Large-scale repatriations of profits by US multinationals from the Republic following the introduction of US tax reform under president Donald Trump in late 2017, meant total Irish FDI fell by $121 billion the following year to an overall negative reading of $28 billion for 2018.

-However, FDI flows bounced back locally from a negative reading of $28 billion in 2018 to $37 billion on the back of Takeda’s deal, which was the largest cross-border transaction recorded globally last year.
+However, last year FDI flows bounced to $37 billion on the back of Takeda’s deal, which was the largest cross-border transaction recorded globally in 2019.

 According to media reports, Revenue is seeking close to €400 million in taxes from the deal, which officially closed in January 2019.

-The latest data shows FDI to Britain was down 6 per cent to $61 billion due to Brexit uncertainty, while massive divestment occurred in Hong Kong, saw flows nearly halve to $55 billion.
+The latest data shows FDI to Britain was down 6 per cent to $61 billion due to Brexit uncertainty, while massive divestment occurred in Hong Kong which saw flows nearly halve to $55 billion.

 Flows to so-called “developing economies” remained unchanged at an estimated $694 billion.